Quizz1Cal/Semester-2/INFO20003 - DBS/Lectures.md

 - `DOUBLE`, has round error just like C
 - `DECIMAL(n,p)` has n total digits and p decimal places.
 NO ROUND ERROR
 - `DATE`, `YEAR`, `TIME`, `DATETIME` has formats `YYYY-MM-DD`, `YYYY`, `HH:MM:SS` and `YYYY-MM-DD HH:MM:SS` respectively.
 VERY precise

-### Views

-These are relations NOT in the conceptual/logical model, but are made available to the user as a virtual relation.

-To create them, rather than `CREATE TABLE`, just do `CREATE VIEW`.

 # Storage and Indexing (UNOFFICIAL)